XRPLF/xrpl-dev-portal/content/use-cases/payments/peer-to-peer-payments-uc.md

 ---
 html: peer-to-peer-payments-uc.html
 parent: payments-uc.html
+seo:
-blurb: Use the XRP Ledger to handle your day-to-day payments without a third party.
+    description: Use the XRP Ledger to handle your day-to-day payments without a third party.
 labels:
   - Transactions
 ---